It's a good day to be an Lightwave Logic Inc. (LWLG) shareholder - The Dwinnex

-The closing price of Lightwave Logic Inc. (NASDAQ: LWLG) was $4.30 for the day, down -10.68% from the previous closing price of $4.82.
-In other words, the price has decreased by -$0.5150 from its previous closing price.
-On the day, 812961 shares were traded.
-LWLG stock price reached its highest trading level at $4.7500 during the session, while it also had its lowest trading level at $4.1500.
+The price of Lightwave Logic Inc. (NASDAQ: LWLG) closed at $5.20 in the last session, up 7.66% from day before closing price of $4.83.
+In other words, the price has increased by $+0.37 from its previous closing price.
+On the day, 746182 shares were traded.
+LWLG stock price reached its highest trading level at $5.35 during the session, while it also had its lowest trading level at $4.79.

 Sponsored